irtep/amorcitosserver/README.md

 remember to upload these three:

 1. index.js
-2. public folder from dist
+2. public folder from dist (need to delete it first and then upload)

 if you added some dependencies, you might need to add those to package.json at server